 This resource provides information and resources for educational practitioners who support children and families before, at, and after a Children’s hearing.
 This resource is part of a suite of resources designed to support these vulnerable learners.

 In Scotland we have a unique approach to care and justice in place to protect the safety and wellbeing of vulnerable children and young people.
 This approach is called the Children’s Hearing.
 The Children’s Hearing deals with child protection and youth justice matters through a decision making tribunal called a Children’s Hearing.
 The main referring agencies to the Children’s Hearing are the Police, Social Work, Education, Heath, and the Courts.

-- be asked to provide the Children’s Reporter with information about how well the child is getting on in school both academically and socially; and
+- provide the Children’s Reporter with information about how well the child is getting on in school both academically and socially

-- have to provide a child and their family with additional support before, during or after a Children’s Hearing (which can often be distressing for a child/family)
+- provide a child and their family with additional support before, during or after a Children’s Hearing (which can often be distressing for a child/family)

-- under certain circumstances have to give evidence as a witness at court in referral proceedings.
+- give evidence as a witness at court in referral proceedings